 The Chilean financial services market consists of a variety of largely distinct sectors.
-The most important sector, commercial banking, includes a number of privately-owned banks and one public-sector bank, Banco del Estado (which operates within the same legal and regulatory framework as the private sector banks).
+The most important sector, commercial banking, includes a number of privately-owned banks and one public-sector bank, Banco del Estado de Chile (which operates within the same legal and regulatory framework as the private sector banks).
 The private-sector banks include local banks and a number of foreign-owned banks operating in Chile.
 The Chilean banking system is comprised of 24 banks, including one public-sector bank.
-The five largest banks accounted for 75.9% of all outstanding loans by Chilean financial institutions as of December 31, 2014 (excluding Corpbanca's subsidiary in Colombia).
+The four largest banks accounted for 64.2% of all outstanding loans by Chilean financial institutions as of December 31, 2015 (excluding assets held abroad by Chilean banks).